ctcl-bregis/ctclsite-content/pages/projects/mct2/connectivity/connectivity.md

 The MIPI CSI interfaces exposed by the connector, Port C and Port D, may be left unused.

 ### Embedded DisplayPort
 The dedicated eDP connector on the LattePanda Mu is used to connect the touchscreen display to the system.
-A separate I2C connector is used for touch data.
+A separate FPC connector for I2C provided by the LattePanda Mu is used for touch event data.

 ### TCP0/TCP1
 Both TCP0/TCP1 are used for USB Type-C connectivity and have support for DisplayPort alternate mode.
 The DisplayPort alternate mode and USB 3.0 switching is implemented by the Intel N100 itself.